-Namratha's incredible story has been featured in:

-Forbes, Economic Times, Decanter
+Namratha's incredible story has been featured in: Forbes, Economic Times, Decanter https://drive.google.com/file/d/1nWV Z3vilorOCX2B5h5mp4IQjQr NpTJ/view

-Namratha Prashanth arrived in France in early 2017.
-She made a life-changing decision of moving to Bordeaux, France to study wine after eleven years of personal turmoil.
-She has pushed boundaries and dared to break free from the patriarchal society in India.
+Namratha Prashanth arrived in Bordeaux, France in early 2017 to study wine, after eleven years of personal turmoil.
+Since then, she has pushed boundaries and dared to break free from the patriarchal society in India.
 Today she successfully runs a wine merchant company in Bordeaux and has launched her own brand of wines called Solicantus, that she distributes internationally.